 from Nature Publishing Group

-Free digital library of science information.
-As of February 2012, focus is on genetics and cell biology
+Free digital library of science information with a focus on genetics and cell biology.

 from Oxford University Press

 Generate maps and reports using historical census data and demographic information from 1790 to the present.
 Datasets include the U.S. Census, American Community Survey, United Kingdom Census, Canadian Census, Eurostat, FBI Uniformed Crime Report, American election results, Religious Congregation Membership Study, World Development Indicators, and more.

 “Log In” is optional and not necessary in order to use Social Explorer.